Why Do Beavers Build The Most Amazing Dams?

 Wetlands also help reduce forest fires since the earth is too wet to burn.
 And they improve water quality by purifying polluted waters and alleviating droughts.
 No wonder wetlands have been called the planet’s most valuable land-based ecosystem.

-How can we live with beaver dam building?
+How can we live with beavers building dams?

 beaver baffles